Priyanshu-mittal-02/Call-Center-Performance-Dashboard-Excel/README.md

 - **Problem Solving:** Addressing specific business questions through targeted data analysis.

 ## 📂 Files Included
-- 📁 `Call_Center_Data_Analysis.xlsx` - The main Excel workbook containing the raw dataset, working pivot tables, and the final interactive dashboard.
+- 📁 `ANALYSIS DASHBOARD+DATA.xlsx` - The main Excel workbook containing the raw dataset, working pivot tables, and the final interactive dashboard.
-- 📄 `Problem_Statement.md` - Document detailing the background context and the key business questions addressed in this project.
+- 📄 `PROBLEM STATEMENT.md` - Document detailing the background context and the key business questions addressed in this project.
-- 🖼️ `Dashboard_Preview.png` - A high-resolution image of the completed dashboard.
+- 🖼️ `DASHBOARD PREVIEW.png` - A high-resolution image of the completed dashboard.
 - 📄 `README.md` - Project documentation and overview.

 ---